Vowels and Syllables

 - The traditional dimensions of Backness (front/back) and Height (high/low) were originally thought to be defined by the position of the highest point of the tongue, or the “mean position of the tongue in the saggital plane”; but modern study with x-ray movies shows that they’re not at all correlated.

 - Stevens & House (1995) and Fant (1960) proposed this definition: The position of the point of maximum constriction of the vocal tract, plus the cross-sectional area of the vocal tract at that point.
-This still doesn’t correspond to the traditional vowel map though.
+This gets closer, but still doesn’t correspond to the traditional vowel map.

 - A very close correlation can be found with acoustic data, more than with any articulatory mechanism proposed so far.
 A plot is suggested based on the first two formants: on one coordinate, F1, and on the other, F2−F1 (and the scale on F1 is doubled, so as to represent the human judgement/perception).
 The results are pretty much the same as the standard vowel map (notorious difference: [ɔ] significantly lower than [ɛ], but still higher than [æ]—which is at the same height as [ɑ]).
 In particular, the cardinal vowels end up in the expected corners.